The Danish labour market

 A few aspects of the labour market are regulated by legislation.
 In an engineering or technical job, you will typically be subject to the Act on Salary Employees (“Funktionærloven”).
 Moreover, we have the Holiday Act (“Ferieloven”) and Maternity/Parental Leave (“Barselsloven”).

 They ensure your basic rights such as five weeks of vacation, the basic rigths to maternity/parental leave as well as paid sick leave.
 What your wage should be, however, it not governed by law.
 In Denmark wage is negotiated, and there is a principal of freedom of contract, which means that you cannot claim the right to a minimum wage.
 IDA helps you negotiate your wage and advises you as to what wage level to expect.
 More information is available at english.ida.dk/salary.

 Check your contract

 When you get hired as a student assistant or for a full-time position you are entitled to an employment contract describing the applicable terms and conditions.
 Make sure that it includes a job description so that it is clear what you are hired to do.
-Also ensure that your salary and additional working conditions figure in the contract – for example that you are at liberty to take time off to attend exams, what your average working hours will be, etc. As a members of IDA you are welcome to forward your contract to us.
+Also ensure that your salary and additional working conditions figure in the contract – for example that you are at liberty to take time off to attend exams, what your average working hours will be and so on.
+As a member of IDA you are welcome to forward your contract to us.
 We will go through the contract and give you feedback.